uli28/ng-dev/Demos/readme.md

 - Implementing the Client-Side Data Models
 - Implementing CRUD Operations on RESTful APIs
 - Using JSON Server as API for Prototyping
-- Observe Response and Custom Http Headers
+- Observe Response and Setting Custom Http Headers

 ### Forms Design & Validation